 - The first line of the PST is a line of consecutive equal signs.
-This line as well as the next two lines is ignored by RIP, it is simply a banner that says this is the start of the PST section. - After that there are several groups of one or more lines separated by a full line of equal signs.
+This line, as well as the next two lines, is ignored by RIP.
+It is simply a banner that says this is the start of the PST section. - After that, there are several groups of one or more lines, separated by a full line of equal signs.
 Each group of lines is a frame specification group (FSG), and it describes what will be plotted in a single frame of metacode.
-Each FSG must end with a full line of equal signs, so that RIP can determine where individual frames starts and ends. - Each line within a FGS is referred to as a plot specification line (PSL).
-A FSG that consists of three PSL lines will result in a single metacode frame with three overlaid plots.
+Each FSG must end with a full line of equal signs, so that RIP can determine where individual frames start and end. - Each line within a FGS is referred to as a plot specification line (PSL).
+An FSG that consists of three PSL lines will result in a single metacode frame with three over-laid plots.